piersond/MIMICS_HiRes/README.md

  * Useful for obtaining a single best-fit parameterization.
 See MCMC folder Readme for instructions.
  * Note: MCMC algorithm has been found to return different results in separate runs using the same forcing data (equifinality).
 See manuscript.
- * Note: Using 31 cores on the ISU Supercomputer, and a calibration dataset with ~50 points, it takes ~2 hours to run the MCMC for 5000*3 iterations
+ * Note: Using 31 cores on the Idaho State University HPC platform, and a calibration dataset with ~50 points, it takes ~2 hours to run the MCMC for 5000x3 iterations.

 ### 3. Analyze parameterization space (i.e. parametric uncertainty) using a Monte Carlo simulation.